 Leaving behind the Adriatic coast, the trip goes to Bosnia and Hercegovina.
 Today we will explore the southern part of the country.
 Blagaj is a little town situated near the river Buna.
 The Blagaj Tekke stands by the source of the river and it is an important religious destination.
 After lunch, we drive to the city of Mostar.
 The old town by the Neretva River has a rich history since the Ottoman Empire.
 The walking tour takes you around the old bazaar and Stari Most, after which the city is named.
 Accommodation in Mostar.

 Day 5.
 Mostar – Sarajevo – Mostar (260 km)

 In the morning we head to explore the capital of Bosnia and Hercegovina.
 Sarajevo is a city where different civilizations and ethnicities have met.
 These empires have left their trademark in the town.
 The walking tour takes you across the Latin Bridge, the starting point of WWI.
 While walking with the guide, you will see the Bascarsija area, Gazi Husrev-beg mosque, Sarajevo city hall, and many other landmarks.
 Next, we transfer to Tunnel of Hope to learn about the Bosnian War.
 Here is shown how the locals resisted during the Siege of Sarajevo.
 In the afternoon we drive back to Mostar.

 Day 6.
 Mostar – Dubrovnik (150 km)

 After breakfast, we get ready to cross the border and visit the gem of the Adriatic Sea, Dubrovnik.
-The old town is beautifully curated by the Dalmatian people since medieval times and now welcomes tourists from around the globe.
+The old town has been beautifully curated by the Dalmatian people since medieval times and now welcomes tourists from around the globe.
 While walking in the narrow streets, you will admire the Rector's Palace, Franciscan church, Stradun, one of the oldest pharmacies in the world, and the great surrounding walls.